Governance at QMU

 CONTRIBUTE TO OUR SUCCESS

-The University Court, which is the University’s governing body, regularly seeks to appoint to its independent (Lay) membership.
+The University Court, which is the University’s governing body, is looking to appoint up to three new independent (Lay) members to start this autumn, with an additional vacancy arising in January 2024.

 Further information about the role of Court members and the application process can be found in the Supplementary Information document.